Have You Suffered an Amputation, Ketoacidosis or Kidney Failure After Taking Invokana?

 - A change in body odor or sweat

-If you are taking Invokana or another SGLT2 inhibitor and you experience any of these symptoms, seek medical attention right away, and inform the physician that you are taking an SGLT2 inhibitor.
+If you are being treated with Invokana or another SGLT2 inhibitor and you experience any of these symptoms, seek medical attention right away, and inform the physician that you are taking an SGLT2 inhibitor.

-Lawsuits filed on behalf of Invokana users will allege that the Johnson & Johnson knew or should have known about the serious side effects of Invokana before releasing it to the market.
-The lawsuits will also allege that J&J and its subsidiary Janssen Pharmaceuticals failed to warn physicians and their patients about the serious, potentially deadly side effects of the drug.
+Lawsuits that have been filed on behalf of Invokana users allege that the J&J knew or should have known about the serious side effects of Invokana before releasing it to the market.
+The Invokana lawsuits also allege that J&J and its subsidiary Janssen failed to warn physicians and their patients about the serious, potentially deadly side effects of the drug.

 Invokana Kidney Failure

-Aside from the increased risk of ketoacidosis, another frequent Invokana side effect is genital fungal infections.
-So far, the FDA has received reports of thousands of cases of genital fungal infections, which according to the agency, can spread to the kidneys presenting a potential life-threatening situation.
+Aside from the higher risk of ketoacidosis, another frequent Invokana side effect is genital fungal infections.
+So far, the FDA has received reports of thousands of cases of genital fungal infections, which according to the agency, can spread to the kidneys presenting a potential deadly situation.
 In fact, clinical trials show evidence of a 3 to 4- fold risk of this type of dangerous infection.

-In the December 2015 FDA announcement, the agency warned consumers that 19 cases of Invokana urinary tract infections had progressed to life-threatening kidney and blood infections requiring hospitalization and that some patients even required dialysis or intensive care for kidney failure.
+In the December 2015 FDA announcement, the agency warned consumers that 19 cases of Invokana urinary tract infections had progressed to potentially fatal renal injury and blood infections requiring hospitalization and that some patients even required dialysis or intensive care for renal failure.

-The FDA recommends that anyone who experiences the following signs and symptoms of a urinary tract infection while taking Invokana, seek medical advice as soon as possible. –
+The FDA recommends that anyone who experiences the following signs and symptoms of a UTI while being treated with Invokana seeks medical advice as soon as possible. –

 - Burning sensation when urinating